xavierjialei/xi-portfolio/part-ii.md

 Is there anything you think is missing?

-> I understand this is just a draft, but adding more text in the storyboard would definitely help people understand what you will be discussing.
+> I understand this is just a draft, but adding more text to the storyboard would definitely help people understand what you will be discussing.

-Are you motived by the story to learn some endangered languages?
+Are you motivated by the story to learn some endangered languages?

 > I think so.
 I understand the importance of my own language and

 What else do you think could be adjusted or improved?

->
+> Maybe you could talk more about the consequence of losing so many different languages at a rapid speed.

+**International student from China, early 20s**

+After reading the storyboard, could you tell me what it is about?

+> The situation of language extinction in the world and how to protect those endangered languages.

+Does anything seem confusing to you?

+> The chart which says over 50% of the world population is speaking those 12 top languages.
+I think the colors could be switched since you are focusing on the section of other languages.

+Which part do you find most inspiring?

+> The map of the endangered languages is pretty alarming.

+Can you understand the meaning of each data visualization quickly and easily?

+> Yes, I liked the visualizations presented here.

+Is there anything you think is missing?

+> I want to see more detailed and practical actions.

+Are you motivated by the story to learn some endangered languages?

+> Yes, it has convinced me that language extinction is a serious issue.

+What else do you think could be adjusted or improved?

+> The layout could be better.
+Instead of putting a chart in the entire section, maybe you could add some explanatory text on the left or right side of the chart.